 Our headline narrative for the Summit was that public contracting is every government’s number one corruption risk because it’s where the money and the discretion in government are concentrated.
 This worked well.

 About 60% of bribes investigated by the OECD Anti-Bribery Convention were for government contracts.
 This evidence was cited multiple times at the Summit and clearly resonated.
 We believe open contracting really jumped up the agenda when our British hosts held their first Sherpas meeting in March.
-Representatives from Mexico, Ukraine, Afghanistan and others shared powerful testimony on the challenges in reforming a procurement system riddled with corruption and the exciting potential of open contracting to transform it.
+Representatives from Mexico, Ukraine and others shared powerful testimony on the challenges in reforming a procurement system riddled with corruption and the exciting potential of open contracting to transform it.

 Anti-corruption is a defensive, compliance-based conversation.
 It’s about avoiding the bad.
 For us to have the global reach to which we aspire, open contracting will have to go beyond avoiding the bad to show that “open by default” genuinely delivers better outcomes, across the US$9.5 trillion pipeline of public procurement.
 That will take the conversation closer into the heart of government too.